mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## Uninstall

+### DC/OS 1.10

-Follow these steps to uninstall a service.
+Follow these steps to uninstall a service installed on a DC/OS 1.10 cluster:

+1. Uninstall the service.
+From the DC/OS CLI, enter `dcos package uninstall --app-id=<instancename> <packagename>`.
+   For example, `dcos package uninstall --app-id=kafka-dev confluent-kafka`.

+#### DC/OS <= 1.9

+If you are running DC/OS 1.9 or older, or installed your service on DC/OS 1.9 or older before upgrading to DC/OS 1.10, please follow these steps:

 1. Stop the service.
 From the DC/OS CLI, enter `dcos package uninstall --app-id=<instancename> <packagename>`.
    For example, `dcos package uninstall --app-id=kafka-dev confluent-kafka`.
 1. Clean up remaining reserved resources with the framework cleaner script, `janitor.py`.
 See [DC/OS documentation](https://docs.mesosphere.com/1.9/deploying-services/uninstall/#framework-cleaner) for more information about the framework cleaner script.